streathamchess/streathamchess.github.io/calendar/index.md

 Below is our calendar for the 2023/24 season.
 It is incomplete: fixture dates for matches in the Croydon League and the London League's Eastman Cup will be added when known.

-Our free weekly chess sessions at Streatham Library are held every Tuesday throughout the year (excluding bank holidays) 16:30 to 19:30.
+Our free weekly chess sessions at Streatham Library are held every Tuesday throughout the year, except when the Library is closed, from 16:30pm to 19:30pm.

 You can view upcoming events in Week, Month or Agenda view by clicking on the menu bar on the right.
 Just click on an event to call up further information.